If you have a business or are starting a business, then you’ll need to create a website.

 There are lots of local designers that can help, or you can hire a designer on Upwork that is based anywhere around the world.

-There are plenty of tools out there that can help design your website – in fact, one of our most important web design tips for beginners is to go with a platform like WordPress that essentially has built-in web design software.
+There are plenty of website templates with color palettes and tools out there that can help design your website – in fact, one of our most important web design tips for beginners is to go with a platform like WordPress that essentially has built-in design options like a shop template and contact forms.

 When you first set up your WordPress CMS, you’ll have a basic blank template to work with, but accessing the thousands of free and relatively inexpensive themes can be done right from your dashboard.